 How to do perform the 1 legged deadlift:

-- Use a spot that you can lean forward and have your legs stretched behind you as you perform the exercise.
+- Use a spot where you can lean forward and have your legs stretched behind you as you perform the exercise.
 Start on either your right or left leg.

 - Hinging at the hips, tilt your body forward, keeping your back straight.